 By the end of 1920, 21 institutes had been formed in Bedfordshire and by 1930 there were 49 WIs with a total membership of 2,655.

 In 1940 members enthusiastically answered the Ministry of Food’s call to start a preservation scheme for the war effort.
 In 1940 alone Bedfordshire Federation made 44,800 pounds of preserves, using 9 tonnes of sugar.
 Bedfordshire’s preserves must have been exceptional as it supplied Harrods!

 At the time of Bedfordshire’s golden jubilee in 1969, there were 5,400 members.
 By 1973 the federation was able to buy its own headquarters in Adelaide Square, with the help of then County Chairman Margaret Polhill.
-In 2018 Bedfordshire opened two new WIs, bringing the total within the county to 72 and with a membership in around 2,300.
+In 2023 Bedfordshire has opened a new WI, bringing the current total within the county to 70 and with a membership of around 2,300.
 The federation has had to move with the times, especially in this technological world of email and social media – giving Bedfordshire more platforms to keep in touch with members and share events, passions and knowledge.
-In 2019 the federation celebrated its Centenary year where we had our very own rose launched at Hampton Court Palace called the 'Bedfordshire Beauty', a wonderful afternoon tea at The Sculpture Gallery in Woburn and a Thanksgiving service the Priory Church in Dunstable to name but a few of the special events within the year.
+In 2019 the federation celebrated its Centenary year where we had our very own rose launched at Hampton Court Palace called the 'Bedfordshire Beauty', a wonderful afternoon tea at The Sculpture Gallery in Woburn and a Thanksgiving service at the Priory Church in Dunstable to name but a few of the special events within the year.